-Legend has it dwarves mined treasures from the Dolomites long ago.
-Fortunately, they left behind a bounty of nature steeping the fertile slopes below.
+Legend has it, dwarves mined treasures from the Dolomites long ago.
+Fortunately, they left behind a bounty of fertile land that the Prackfol Wine Farm magically transforms into mouth-dazzling vino.

 Prackfol landed on our South Tyrol bucket list after visiting the castled estate of Tiefenbrunner Winery along the South Tyrolean Wine Road two autumns ago.
 On that day, Christof Tiefenbrunner regaled us with a story about a special vineyard lying at the foot of the Dolomites.
 He shared that his premier Sauvignon Blanc arises from this fabled soil.